Watertown wallops York 19-3 — Ten-run seventh breaks open for Friendship

-The Tigerettes did their damage on just six hits, four errors, a hit batter and 15 walks.
+The Tigerettes did their damage on just six hits, four errors, a hit batter and 15 walks as they finished a 13-14 regular season and 6-8 in their inaugural District 8-AA campaign.

 McKenna George had two Watertown hits and Madi Hearn one as they, Aaron Cherry and Madi Reeder each drove in three runs.
 Abby Cooper, Jada Moss and Bre Buhler each knocked in two runs, all without a hit.